Nifty Mar futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 2.81% to 24.75.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, declined fell 2.08% to 23.43.

-Tata Steel, RIL and Adani Ports were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Tata Steel and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2022 F&O contracts expire on 31 March 2022.